hirle/temperature/README.md

 # Temperature

-When having the chance to live in a large house, like me, setting up correctly the central heating can be not that trivial: you need understand how your house reacts when outside tempature goes up or down.
+When having the chance to live in a large house, like me, setting up correctly the central heating can be not that trivial: you need understand how your house reacts when outside temperature goes up or down.
 This fine-tuning means bringing permanent confort.
 But not only, it saves from emitting too much green gas.

 Temperature want to help on that.